alyconr/youtube-replica/README.md

  💻

- The porpose of this excecise is to complete a Microverse prebootcamp challenge  which consist on a youtube page replica using only html and pure css.
+ The porpose of this excecise is to complete a Microverse prebootcamp challenge  which consist on a youtube page replica using only html, pure css and mobile first methodology.

  💡 I used Git gub pages to host the application: